 Intervention Description of Intervention How we develop skills in social, emotional and mental health and well - being of pupils with SEND Thrive Thrive is a therapeutic approach to help support children with their emotional and social development.
 Differentiated provisions and practical strategies and techniques are put in to place by trained practitioners and adults working closely with the child or young person.
 By using Thrive's online assessment tools, adults can quickly identify children's emotional development and provide support and action plans for their individual and behavioural needs Social skills programme Social skills is an anger management course that is a 10 part programme.
 It can be taught to whole classes, small groups or just to individuals.
 The aim of the program is to look at how to get on best with people especially when things go wrong, to learn the best ways of dealing with being angry and to learn what happens to our body.
 The program also provides pupils an opportunity to boost their self-esteem using the techniques taught throughout the course.
-Pastoral Support Officer The Pastoral Support Officer works with individuals, small groups or families in supporting their emotional and mental health wellbeing.
+Place 2 Be Child-led counselling to improve emotional wellbeing and provide mental health support for children with SEMH needs Pastoral Support Officer The Pastoral Support Officer works with individuals, small groups or families in supporting their emotional and mental health wellbeing.

-Intervention Description of Intervention How we develop skills in communication and interaction Attention This is an approach that aims to develop natural and spontaneous communication skills in Autism (Bucket children with autism through the use of visually based and highly motivating activities.
-Therapy) Lego Therapy This aims to develop social communication skills such as sharing, turn-taking, following rules, using names and problem-solving.
+Intervention Description of Intervention How we develop skills in communication and interaction Attention Autism (Bucket Therapy) This is an approach that aims to develop natural and spontaneous communication skills in children with autism through the use of visually based and highly motivating activities.
+Lego Therapy This aims to develop social communication skills such as sharing, turn-taking, following rules, using names and problem-solving.
 Children work in groups of three with each participant having a distinct role to build a Lego model collaboratively.

 Social Stories This is a communication tool.
 The stories are short descriptions of a particular situation, event or activity, which include specific information about what to expect in that situation and why.

-Visual Supports Visual supports are a communication tool, which can help provide structure and routine, encourage independence, build confidence, improve understanding, avoid frustration and anxiety; and provide opportunities to interact with others.
+Visual Supports Visual support is a communication tool, which can help provide structure and routine, encourage independence, build confidence, improve understanding, avoid frustration and anxiety; and provide opportunities to interact with others.
 Visual supports can take the form of a visual timetable or a now and next board.
 Speech and Language Therapist (SaLT) The school works with a Local Authority speech and language therapist, who works closely with the SENDCO in determining whole school support in the areas of communication and language development to enhance the teaching and learning.
 Together with teachers and parents, s/he observes and assesses children with speech, language and communication needs; and advises or leads on therapies appropriate for the child.